alvgadea/ANA500-ePortfolio/README.md

 Earnings in the 1994 United States workforce were distributed unevenly across demographic and employment characteristics.
-This project describes which recorded personal and employment attributes are associated with earning above 50,000 dollars per year.
+This project describes which recorded personal and employment attributes are associated with earning above $50,000 per year.

 ## Hypothesis

-Educational attainment and weekly hours worked are the dominant correlates of exceeding 50,000 dollars in annual income, with occupation category and marital status contributing additional explanatory signal beyond those two variables.
+Educational attainment and weekly hours worked are the dominant correlates of exceeding
+$50,000 in annual income, with occupation category and marital status contributing additional explanatory signal beyond those two variables.